 Imbalanced participation can cause some participants to feel like they don’t need to speak up and engage because someone else will, or that their thoughts don’t matter because someone else is dominating the space.
 Meetings are more productive and meaningful when all participants feel that they have the time, space, and means to participate.

 Despite these challenges, virtual meetings can be interesting, productive, and even enjoyable with the right approach.
 If you’re ready to transform your virtual meetings but aren’t sure where to start, we’re here to help.
 RSP’s New School of Participatory Change teaches participatory facilitation as a fundamental practice of leadership.
 We believe that effective facilitation is integral to leading in a participatory way, one that involves everyone so that they see themselves in the futures we are working toward.
-The New School is excited to offer an 8-week Virtual Participatory Facilitation online course, starting on September 6th, 2023.
-Join us and other leaders to develop your own practical approach to facilitating participatory conversations, whether it’s from a seat or in front of a room.
+The New School is excited to offer an 8-week Participatory Facilitation online course.
+Join us and other leaders to develop your own practical approach to facilitating participatory conversations, whether in front of a computer or in front of a room.

 Click here to learn more about the New School and how we can help you become a better participatory facilitator and changemaker.